-Guests can be nonstudents, family members, friends, etc. All football MUSS members, and their guests, will receive a seating assignment in The MUSS section.
-This assignment will stay the same all season.
+Guests can be nonstudents, family members, friends, etc. All Football MUSS members, and their guests, will receive a seating assignment in The MUSS section.
+This assignment will stay the same all season, and members' seating will be adjacent to that of their guests.
 For other sports without assigned seating, MUSS members and guests may sit in the MUSS section.

-6. Why do my guests need guest passes?
+6. Why do my guests need guest memberships?

 7. How many guests am I allowed to have?